xnacly/purple-garden/README.md

 ## Local Setup

 > purple garden is a C project, so you will need a C compiler toolchain and
-> make if you want to following along
+> make if you want to following along or you could use the flake :)

 ```sh
 $ git clone git@github.com:xNaCly/purple-garden.git